Faisal Khan (dancer): Acting

 In August 2015, Khan participated in the eighth season of Colors TV's celebrity dance reality show Jhalak Dikhhla Jaa.
 He won and emerged as the youngest winner of the series, and received ₹30 lakh prize money and a Mahendra SUV car, the show was judged by Shahid Kapoor, Malaika Arora Khan, Lauren Gottlieb and Ganesh Hegde.
 The series ran from July to October 2015.
 In January 2016, he participated in Fear Factor: Khatron Ke Khiladi 7.
 He teamed up with his choreographer Raghav Juyal and the host of DID Little Masters Jay Bhanushali.
 He got eliminated in February 2016.

 In May 2019, he was cast to portray elder version of Chandragupta Maurya in Chandragupta Maurya replacing Kartikey Malviya whi portrayed younger version of the same.

 Khan made his film debut with Marathi film Prem Kahani, he portrayed the role of a Rajasthani boy Baiju.

-Since 2022, he is portraying Lord Garuda in Sony SAB's Dharm Yoddha Garud.
+In 2022, he is portraying Lord Garuda in Sony SAB's Dharm Yoddha Garud.